 Sex, Politics and Religion

-Proverbial wisdom traditionally taught that “Sex, Politics and Religion” were supposed to be topics which one should refrain from discussing in polite company.
+Proverbial wisdom traditionally taught that “Sex, Politics and Religion” were supposed to be topics from which one should refrain discussing in polite company.
 Employers may want to consider re-applying the maxim to their businesses and the workplace.

-With each new meteoric controversy whizzing by with greater frequency and intensity, it seems like the workplace has increasingly become the front lines of a battlefield where antagonists are bent on advancing and venting their closely–held, hard-fought, and polarized opinions, positions and beliefs.
+With each new meteoric controversy whizzing by with greater frequency and intensity, it seems like the workplace has increasingly become the front lines of a battlefield where antagonists are bent on advancing and venting their closely–held, hard-fought, and increasingly polarized opinions, positions and beliefs.

 Arguments and tensions arising from this mounting list threatens to cause reduced productivity, damage to morale, damage to a company’s brand, and loss of employees, clientele and business revenue.
 It also increases the likelihood of employers being sued by their employees.